Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 ### Automatic design space exploration
 Frame the DSE as an optimization process to tune the different options while optimizing some target metric.
 The design space can be explored following different policies:
 - random
-- full factorial --> more entry leads to more accuracy but it takes more time
+- full factorial --> more entries leads to more accuracy but it takes more time

-In these experiments we need to consider the statistica significance of variations between different options.
+In these experiments we need to consider the statistical significance of variations between different options.

 ## Development cycle of an ES
 The traditional development cycles is similar to the waterfall approach of software engineering.